jyutzler/Bridge-Systems/system.md

 1♠ — (2♠:Michaels)
    * 3♣, 3♦, 3♠: weak
    * 3♥: Limit raise or better in spades.
-   * Double: at least 10 points, possibly willing to make a penalty double.
+   * Double: at least 10 HCP, possibly willing to make a penalty double.

 If the conventional bid shows two known suits, there are two cue bids available and the second shows the fourth suit.